LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 Hit Points at Higher Levels: 1d10 (or 6) + your Constitution modifier per Trailblazer level after 1st

 ### Proficiencies

-Armor: Light armor, medium armor, shields
+Armour:
+- Light armour,
+- medium armour,
+- shields
+Weapons:
+- Simple weapons,
-Weapons: Simple weapons, martial weapons
+- martial weapons
+Tools:
-Tools: Cartographer’s tools, navigator’s tools
+- Cartographer’s tools, navigator’s tools
 Saving Throws: Dexterity, Wisdom
 Skills: Choose three from Acrobatics, Athletics, History, Insight, Nature, Perception, Stealth, Survival

-Equipment
+### Equipment
 You start with the following equipment, in addition to the equipment granted by your background:

-    (a) a longsword or (b) a pair of short swords
+- (a) a longsword or (b) a pair of short swords
-    (a) a dungeoneer’s pack or (b) an explorer’s pack Leather armor, a longbow, and a quiver of 20 arrows
+- (a) a dungeoneer’s pack or (b) an explorer’s pack
+- Leather armor, a longbow, and a quiver of 20 arrows

 Class Abilities